kkelly18/flask-on-predix/README.md

 Implement UAA authentication
 - Allows login using app_user_1 / app_user_1 .
 - Add /login and /logout routes to /auth api.
+- Requires login before accessing any route.

+Notes
+- gunicorn workers are explicitly set to 1 due to issues with UAA authentication and asynchronous sessions

 #### Release v4.1
 Migrate schema, implement resource to POST and GET data.